 The Office of Student Activities & Leadership supports the planning and execution of student events.
 To that end, there are times when events may take on a higher level of risk due to certain factors.
 Members of the staff are trained and able to assist students in reducing the amount of risk within their event.
 Below is a quick guide for students who have elements of risk within their programs.

-If you'd like to schedule a risk management meeting to discuss a specific event or general concerns for your student organization, please do so here: risk management appointment calendar.
+If you'd like to schedule a risk management meeting to discuss a specific event or general concerns for your student organization, please fill out a POP (Program Operations Plan).
+At the end of the form, you will be prompted to the risk management appointment calendar.

 The Risk Manager of an organization is responsible for: